anujakilati/Kaggle-Collagen/README.md

 ## **📊 Data Exploration**

 * The dataset that was utilized was a subset of the FitzPatrick17k dataset, a labeled collection of about 17,000 images depicting a variety of serious (e.g., melanoma) and cosmetic (e.g., acne) dermatological conditions with a range of skin tones scored on the FitzPatrick skin tone scale (FST).
-About 4500 images are in this set, representing 21 skin conditions out of the 100+ in the full FitzPatrick set. (i.e., the data provided in Kaggle \+ any additional sources).
+About 4500 images are in this set, representing 21 skin conditions out of the 100+ in the full FitzPatrick set.
-* Data exploration was conducted by first
+* More specifically, the dataset include the following:
+  - images.zip - An archive file containing the images.
+The directory is further divided into a train and a test directory.
+Train is further divided into directories according to the image's label.
+Test is unlabeled and the source of images for making the submission.
+  - train.csv - Full metadata about the images
+  - test.csv - The images against which you will make predictions; contains metadata but no 'label' column
+  - sample_submission.csv - A sample submission file in the correct format.
+* Data exploration was conducted by first checking if there are null values or outliers in the dataset, and handling those values.
+Afterwards, the goal was to see if there were any features in the dataset that were imbalanced.
+Some of the features that were explored include the Distribution of values in the fitzpatrick scale as well as
 * Data exploration and preprocessing approaches
 * Challenges and assumptions when working with the dataset(s)